Causes of Injury

 are first introduced to new movements or exercise variations

 are common training errors which can greatly increase the risk

 The coach can introduce methods in which athletes can customized

 a 'group program' to each athlete's unique abilities, results,

 and needs.
 Coaches must allow for proper rehearsal and adaptation

 to 'new' exercises or movements, understand the benefits periodization

 techniques, adhere to adaptation criteria, implement program

-adequate recovery periods for optimal progress.
+recovery periods for optimal progress.

 Crown LA, Hizon JW, Rodney WM, (1997) Musculoskeletal Injuries